Are you interested in getting into the trucking industry and starting your own trucking company, but don’t know how to get started?

 How to Get Started

-If you want to learn more about starting a trucking business with your semi, check out my article on how to start a trucking business with just one truck.
-It’s perfect for anyone who wants a step-by-step guide on how to start a semi-trucking business.
-We talk about how to set up your business entity, the best way to get loads, and much more.
+If you a step by step guide to starting a trucking business with your semi, check out my article on how to start a trucking business with just one truck.
+It covers some of the key operational pieces including how to establish your corporate entity, how to get loads that pay well, and much more.

 Box Truck Businesses

-If you want to start with something a little less intimidating (and less expensive), a box truck business may be the right type of trucking business for you.
+Semis are not the only game in town.
+If you want to start with something a little less daunting, a box truck business may be the right type of trucking business for you.

 What is a Box Truck?

-A box truck (also known as a straight truck, box van or cube van) is a truck that consists of a chassis cab truck with an enclosed rectangular cargo area.
-Box trucks are usually 10–26 feet long and can range from Class 3 to Class 7 (12,500 lb. to 33,000 lb. gross vehicle weight rating).
+A box truck is a vehicle that has a chassis cab truck with a rectangular cargo area.
+It looks like a smaller version of a semi, but the cab and cargo area are fixed to each other.
+Box trucks range from 10–26 feet long and come in various weight ratings from Class 3 to Class 7 (12,500 lb. to 33,000 lb. gross vehicle weight rating).
 Source.

-They often have a roll-up door (similar to a garage door) at the back that gives you access to the cargo area.
-If you’ve ever rented a decent sized U-Haul or Penske, you have driven a box truck.
+They often have a roll-up rear door (like a garage door) that allows to access to the cargo space.
+If you are familiar with a decent sized U-Haul or Penske, you know what a box truck is.

 How Much Do Box Trucks Cost?

-Below is a breakdown of new box truck costs by size.
+Here’s a table that show new box truck costs by weight class.

 |Box Truck Size||Box Truck Price Range|